Solutions for fixing a broken lawnmower yourself

 Always Think About Safety

 Again, keep in mind that underneath your lawnmower are sharp blades that could prove to be very dangerous.
-Thousands of people have been seriously injured by lawnmowers and their blades.
+Thousands of people have been seriously injured by lawnmowers and lawn mower blades.
 Don’t treat your lawnmower too lightly if you are a novice to lawnmower repair.

 Getting lawn mower help from the professionals